pinnaculum/galacteek/galacteek/docs/manual/en/hashmarks.rst

 rendered by the application (for example PDF files), the system's default application will be used to open the file.

+On Linux, you can use the *xdg-mime* command to change which application will be used to open certain types of files, for example this will use *mupdf* to open PDF files:

+    xdg-mime default mupdf.desktop application/pdf

 Searching
 ---------